billti/LsSpikes/readme.md

 Install bower and grunt-cli globally (npm install -g *) to use this repository, then "npm install" and "bower install" to download the dependencies.

+This project also depends on having the TypeScript repository in a sibling folder.

 Build the site by running "grunt".
 Launch it with "npm start".

 ## Summary